Canelo Álvarez vs. Jermell Charlo: Background

 After beating John Ryder on home soil in May 2023, Canelo Álvarez was linked to both undefeated former champion David Benavidez, Jermall Charlo, and a rematch with Light heavyweight champion Dmitry Bivol.
 On 23 June he confirmed a September return to the ring as well his switch to Premier Boxing Champions on a three-fight deal after choosing to part ways with Matchroom Sport.

 Undisputed Light middleweight champion Jermell Charlo had been out of the ring since he unified the division in his rematch with Brian Castaño in May 2022.
 A planned bout with WBO mandatory Tim Tszyu on 29 January was postponed, following Charlo reporting that he had broken two bones in his left hand.
 Tszyu would subsequently win the Interim title and the WBO would order Charlo to defend their belt against Tszyu before September 30 or be stripped.

-In June, it was announced, instead of defending his titles against Tszyu, Charlo (35-1-1, 19 KOs) would instead move up two-weight divisions to challenge Undisputed super middleweight champion Álvarez (59-2-2, 39 KOs) in September 2023.
+In June, it was announced, instead of defending his titles against Tszyu, Charlo (35–1–1, 19 KOs) would instead move up two-weight divisions to challenge Undisputed super middleweight champion Álvarez (59–2–2, 39 KOs) in September 2023.
 In order to make the fight, Álvarez, signed a 3-fight deal with Charlo's handlers, PBC.
 For months, rumours circulated Álvarez would be fighting Jermall, so the news that he was fighting Jermell came as a shock to many in the boxing industry, mostly because Charlo had never competed above 154 pounds at championship level.
 The fight was expected to be on PPV.

 The fight was being billed as "Undisputed vs. Undisputed".
-The WBO would allow Charlo to enter the ring and be announced by the MC as the undisputed super middleweight champion, however, after the first bell rung, he would be stripped of the WBO title, elevating Tszyu to full championship status.
+The WBO would allow Charlo to enter the ring and be announced by the MC as the undisputed light middleweight champion, however, after the first bell rung, he would be stripped of the WBO title, elevating Tszyu to full championship status.
 Charlo spoke on the matter calling it unfair by the WBO, as he only recently won the title and fully intended to fight at the light middleweight division after the fight with Álvarez.
 When asked about not fighting Tszyu, Charlo said, “I know Tim Tszyu was my [mandatory] challenger.
 But he does nothing for my career.”
 Despite what many believed, the fight was not announced to take place on Mexican Independence Weekend, but instead on September 30, at the T-Mobile Arena in Las Vegas.